mauricioabreu/sre-hands-on/README.md

 All of this driven by data.

+A Service Level Objective is a *target* and as such it must be designed and defined with all the people who are responsible for the target, from the infrastructure teams to stakeholders.
+It is an important commitment and transparency is mandatory.

 ### Availability

 **Availability** is the word used to define whether a system is able to complete a request from a client.
 We use the word _client_ because we don't care whether the request comes from humans or tools.